Tax Advantages of Charitable Trusts

 The charitable remainder unitrust (CRUT) pays income to the noncharitable beneficiaries, equal to a fixed percentage of the fair market value (FMV) — the unitrust amount — of the trust assets determined annually; hence, unlike the charitable remainder annuity trust, the annual payments will change as the FMV of the trust changes.
 The tax requirements are the same as for the charitable remainder annuity trust.

 Ordinarily, a unitrust pays a fixed percentage of assets regardless of whether the income is generated by interest and dividends or from capital gains.
-However, the charitable remainder unitrust can be structured as an income only type, in which only the income that is actually earned by the trust is distributed to the noncharitable beneficiaries, up to a specified percentage, usually the minimum 5%.
-A makeup option can also be added so that additional payments can be made to make up for deficient payments in the earlier years.
-This type of trust is sometimes known as a Net Income with Makeup Unitrust (NIMCRUT).
-This may be an advantageous option if the property is expected to earn more income in future years.
+However, the charitable remainder unitrust can be structured as an income only type, in which only the income actually earned by the trust is distributed to the noncharitable beneficiaries, up to a specified percentage, usually the minimum 5%.
+A makeup option can also be added so that additional payments can be made to make up for deficient payments in earlier years.
+This type of trust is called a Net Income with Makeup Unitrust (NIMCRUT).
+This may be a better option if the property is expected to earn more income in future years.
 However, if the income is still insufficient, then the property can be exchanged for higher income-producing assets.

 Taxation of Distributions